OctopusDeploy/blog/blog/2019-08/versioning-with-github-actions/index.md

 The first interesting part of this workflow is where we call the GitVersion docker image.

 ::hint
 I'm using `mcasperson/gitversion:5.0.2-linux-centos-7-netcoreapp2.2` instead of `gitversion/gitversion:5.0.2-linux-centos-7-netcoreapp2.2` because GitHub Actions appears to ignore the `WORKDIR` directive in Docker images.
-This in turn means Docker images that try to execute `ENTRYPOINT ["dotnet", "GitVersion.dll"]` will respond with the rather unhelpful message of `Did you mean to run dotnet SDK commands?` because `GitVersion.dll` was not found.
+This in turn means Docker images that try to execute something like `ENTRYPOINT ["dotnet", "GitVersion.dll"]` will respond with the rather unhelpful message of `Did you mean to run dotnet SDK commands?` because `GitVersion.dll` was not found.
 A recent [PR for GitVersion](https://github.com/GitTools/GitVersion/pull/1787) addresses this issue though, so the official images will be usable with GitHub Actions soon.
 ::

-The trick here is to call GitVersion in a way that it will save the resulting SemVer version to a file instead of printing it to the console output.
+The trick here is to call GitVersion in a way that will save the resulting SemVer version to a file instead of printing it to the console output.
 We do this by setting the `/exec` argument to `/bin/sh`, and setting the `/execargs` argument to `"-c \"echo $GitVersion_FullSemVer > /github/workspace/version.txt\""`.
-These options result in GitVersion executing the shell, which in turn writes the value of the environment variable `GitVersion_FullSemVer` defined for us by GitVersion to the file `/github/workspace/version.txt`.
+These options result in GitVersion executing the shell, which in turn writes the value of the environment variable `GitVersion_FullSemVer` (defined for us by GitVersion) to the file `/github/workspace/version.txt`.

-The end result of this job is a file called `/github/workspace/version.txt` or `/home/runner/work/RepoName/RepoName/version.txt` depending on whether or not the job is running inside a Docker container.
+The end result of this job is a file called `/github/workspace/version.txt` or `/home/runner/work/RepoName/RepoName/version.txt`, depending on whether or not the job is running inside a Docker container.

 ::hint
 The environment variable `$GitVersion_FullSemVer` is just one of many provided by GitVersion.
 Any of the fields in the JSON below can be prefixed with `GitVersion_` and read as an environment variable.